markotesic/ai-workforce-suitability/Annotations/rubric_files/Prospective_Memory.md

 * When you reach the end of this short three‑line poem, reply ‘clap’ once.
 * Remember to type ‘yes’ exactly 60 seconds after pressing Start.

-### **Level 2: Low**
+## **Level 2: Low**

-One action is held over a moderate delay that contains a small ongoing task or mixed details; the trigger is simple but not constantly in focus.
+One action is maintained over a moderate delay while attention is partly occupied by a small ongoing task; the trigger is simple but not constantly in focus.

 **Examples:**